Tyloneitor/CodingPort/README.md

 # CodingPort
-Portfolio of all jobs previously done
+Portfolio of all jobs previously done by Tyler Rodriguez